The Donkey House offers high-quality accommodation for holiday rentals in the Greek village of Pragmatefti (Leonidio)

 Parking in the village: Cars can be driven up the main street to a small car park (just before the church in the middle of the village).
-From here, it is just a one-minute walk to The Donkey House.
-Larger cars and vans, however, should be left in the accommodating and easily-reached car park at the bottom end of the village; from here, it is a 300m walk to The Donkey House.
+The Donkey House stands on the small street opposite the church.
+Camper-vans and other large vehicles can be left in the accommodating and easily-reached car park at the edge of the village; from here, it is a 300m walk to the church.

 Return to menu

-Local facilities: In the village of Pragmateftis there is a small shop with some basics.
+Local facilities: In the village of Pragmatefti there is a small shop with some basics.
 The closest tavernas are at Sampatiki (4 minutes drive) and Livadi (5 minutes drive).
-The ‘capital’ of this region is Leonidio, a vibrant small town (10 minutes drive) with two supermarkets, several fuel stations, two cash machines/ATMs, a hospital, pharmacies, and a variety of other shops, tavernas and restaurants.
+The ‘capital’ of this region is Leonidio, a vibrant small town (12 minutes drive) with two supermarkets, several fuel stations, two cash machines/ATMs, a hospital, pharmacies, and a variety of other shops, tavernas and restaurants.

 Return to menu